shapiromatron/bmds-server/docs/inputs.rst

 is a required array.
 Each dataset in a dataset array has its own requirements, as described below, depending on the dataset type.

+In addition to the data specifications by data-type below, a number of optional metadata fields are also available for use in all dataset types:

+- ``id`` <int or string>: Can be used as a unique identifier for each dataset to correspond to existing frameworks external to the BMDS server; returned in the output so results can be mapped externally to BMDS server application.
+- ``xlabel`` <str, default to "Dose">: the x-label on plot outputs
+- ``ylabel`` <str, default to "Fraction affected" for Dichotomous or "Response" for Continuous>: the y-label on plot outputs
+- ``dose_units`` <str>: the dose units to print in reporting
+- ``response_units`` <str>: the response units to print in reporting

 Dichotomous
 -----------